 Why is Critical Thinking Important?

-The process of critical thinking is important because everything we think and do is based on some kind of argument, whether we are conscious of the argument or not.
+The process of critical thinking is important because thinking influences action.
 For example, consider these arguments:

-One: Hard work pays off because people like parents, teachers, and bosses reward virtues like sacrifice, virtue, and generosity.
+One: Hard work pays off because bosses reward virtues like sacrifice, virtue, and generosity.

-Two: People only behave well when they are treated harshly because people are only motivated to do good if they are afraid of bad consequences.
+Two: People only behave well when they are treated harshly because people only do good if they fear bad consequences.

 Three: I will never trust anyone because people always disappoint us and end up stabbing us in the back.

-Four: The best government is the government that stays out of people’s lives as much as possible because this preserves people’s freedom, and freedom is the most important thing in any nation.
+Four: The best government is the government that stays out of people’s lives as much as possible.

-If you consider each of the arguments above, you will notice that each of them influence the people who believe these argument to act a certain way.
+If you consider each of the arguments above, you will notice that each of them encourages people to act a certain way.

 People who believe argument two are more likely to treat people harshly.

-People who believe argument three are less likely to trust people.
+And people who believe argument three are less likely to trust others.

 People who believe argument four may vote for minimal government intervention in daily affairs.
-For example, they may vote for minimal government regulation of businesses and the environment and vote against most forms of taxation.
+For example, they may vote for minimal regulation of businesses, of the environment, and against most forms of taxation.

 What’s the Point?

-Now, of course, it is probably not possible for us to be aware at any given moment all of the arguments we believe and why believe them.
-Neither is this necessary.
-Rather, if we are thoughtful and self-reflective as we go about our day-to-day life, we will realize that life circumstances call upon us to accept or make arguments about a variety of issues, both large and small.
+Now, of course, it is not possible for us to be aware at any given moment all of the arguments we believe and why believe them.
+Nor is this necessary.
+Rather, if we are thoughtful, we realize that life circumstances call upon us to consider arguments about a variety of issues.

 It is important to engage in critical thinking as we do so.